New customs duty from 1 July 2026

 From 1 July 2026, new rules apply when buying goods online from a country outside the EU.
 This means that customs duty will be charged on all items, regardless of their value.

-From 1 July, a customs duty of €3 will apply when you order an item worth up to €150.
+From 1 July, a customs duty of €3 will apply when you order an item worth €150 or less.
 This applies when you shop online and the item is sent from a country outside the EU.
-In most cases, the customs charge is paid by the online shop you are buying from.

-Questions and answers
+Questions and answers about the new customs duty

 Does the new €3 customs duty only apply to goods from China, or does it apply to all countries outside the EU?